-As Canada celebrated National Aboriginal Day on Thursday June 21, 2018, we can clearly connect Gary’s suggestions for engaging with Indigenous People in a respectful and honorable manner.
+As Canada celebrated National Aboriginal Day on Thursday, June 21, 2018, we can clearly connect Gary’s suggestions for engaging with Indigenous People in a respectful and honourable manner.
 Applying the same concepts of remediation and reclamation used in environmental work, these terms are important concepts to use for empowering and including Indigenous communities in environmental decision-making and future partnerships.

 Written by Veronica Nhukwete